 (c) Analyzing Trends in Time Series on the Environment and Climate Change.
 This topic would be similar in spirit, but somewhat more open-ended than the previous one.
-There are a large collection of interesting data sets related to measurements of levels of various "greenhouse" gasses such as CO_2 , NO_2 etc. in the atmosphere, temperatures, rainfall amounts, snow cover levels and durations, and many other things available for download from the web site of the Carbon Dioxide Information Analysis Center (CDIAC) at Oak Ridge National Labs.
+There are a large collection of interesting data sets related to measurements of levels of various "greenhouse" gasses such as $CO_2$ , $NO_2$ etc. in the atmosphere, temperatures, rainfall amounts, snow cover levels and durations, and many other things available for download from the web site of the U.S. Department of Energys (DOE) Environmental System Science Data Infrastructure for a Virtual Ecosystem (ESS-DIVE), a new data archive for Earth and environmental science data funded by the Data Management program within the Climate and Environmental Science Division - https://data.ess-dive.lbl.gov.
+(Use of some the data here requires a registration, but it is free and seems innocuous.)
+This contains all the data formerly housed in the CDIAC (Carbon Dioxide Information Analysis Center) archive.
 In a way, some of these data sets are too simple for the kind of trend analysis provided by regression or Mann-Kendall.
-For instance if you look at the time series of atmospheric CO_2 levels measured at various locations on the Earth like the Mauna Loa Observatory data that we studied in the fall, there is a clear monotonically increasing trend in the yearly averages that requires no statistical analysis whatsoever(!)
+For instance if you look at the time series of atmospheric $CO_2$ levels measured at various locations on the Earth like the Mauna Loa Observatory data that we studied in the fall, there is a clear monotonically increasing trend in the yearly averages that requires no statistical analysis whatsoever(!)
 On the other hand, whether there are trends for some of the other trace gas amounts (e.g. carbon monoxide, chloroform, carbon tetrachloride, chlorofluorocarbons, etc.) is far less obvious.
 One very good project here would be to "pick your favorite trace gas(es)," look at the various data sets available here and perform trend analyses, comparing results from different locations.
 The measurements from the CSIRO Gaslab flask sampling network are especially good here because there are 9 different locations that measured various gas levels monthly over the period from 1992 to 2001.
 (Note: There is certainly enough to do for several people to work in this general area.)
 For climate data, perhaps the most interesting collections of data sets for US climate data are on the United States Historical Climatology Network.
 (There is a link to here from the CDIAC web site mentioned above.)
 One interesting question is how precipitation amounts have changed at the locations where temperatures have increased over the past 50 or so years.
 Do you find significant associations?
 (Note: Again by looking at different geographical areas, 2 teams could work on different aspects of this.)